 5. Perceive your recent break-up as a great opportunity to learn how to deal with such experiences and become a stronger and a more mature individual.
 Like any other challenging experience that pushes your emotional levels (such as employment termination, loss of a loved one to a terminal illness, etc…) breaking up and losing love today will “condition” you and will make your recovery from similar experiences in the future easier.

-6. Do not perceive a relationship as an investment and your lost relationship as a waste of time.
+6. Do not perceive a relationship as an investment and your lost relationship as a waste of time just because you ended up breaking-up.
 Be grateful!
 Be grateful for having been granted the joy of love and affection of your former partner as long as your relationship lasted and don’t forget that some things are probably just not meant to last.
 There is no insurance against breaking up whether you have been together for one month or for 20 years.
 Just look around you.
 I surely don’t need to tell you how high the divorce rate is.
 Some people perceive it as a very negative by-product of the modern, western culture, but I would like to suggest to you that it is quite normal and even natural.
 Most people simply do not belong with each other in a romantic relationship.
 Most relationships end, most people who are dating, are bound to break up.
 There is nothing wrong with it – it’s an inevitable selection process and we all participate in it.
 Accepting it as a natural part of dating life is very important and can be quite effective in helping you overcome a painful break-up.

 7. If you believe that you made certain mistakes in your recent relationship, whether they were the ones that caused the break-up or not, make sure you learn from those mistakes and move forward as a person who possesses a better understanding of himself and his interactions with romantic partners, and make sure that you don’t make the same mistakes in the future.